-A useful method of checking modulation (which will also give a rough indication of power output) is to couple a single turn of heavy wire (with a flash lamp bulb in series) to the coil L_1 , or directly to the transmitter tank coil.
-The coupling should then be adjusted so that the bulb lights moderately when the carrier (without modulation) is applied.
-When the microphone is spoken into, the bulb should flash slightly brighter on the peaks of modulation transmitter output is to make use of the output to light electric lamps suitably arranged.
-Their illumination is then measured photometrically in comparison with the same lamps supplied with measured direct current.
-This work should of course be carried out in darkness.
+A useful method of checking modulation (which will also give a rough indication of power output) is to couple a single turn of heavy wire (with a flash lamp bulb in series) to the coil L_1 , or directly to the e adjusted so that the bulb lights moderately when the carrier (without modulation) is applied.
+When the microphone is spoken into, the bulb should flash slightly brighter on the peaks of modulation a condition which represents about 80 per cent. modulation.
+Should the bulb decrease in brightness on peaks, it is a definite sign of incorrect modulation due to such defects as insufficient drive or instability of the modulated stage.
+If there is no change in the glow of the bulb it indicates either under modulation or an incorrect adjustment of the transmitter.
+If the increase in brightness exceeds about 20 per cent., over modulation or other forms of misadjustment must be suspected.
+Such defects may easily cause serious interference both to other stations and to broadcast listeners.